-Specifications given are based on the latest information available at the time this manual was produced.
+Specifications given are based on the latest information available at the time this manual was produced for a tractor with standard equipment.
+Optional equipment is available and may affect the standard specifications listed.

 Walker Mfg.
 Co. is continually striving to improve the design and performance of its products.
 We reserve the right to make changes in specifications and design without thereby incurring any obligation relative to previously manufactured products.